Frequently Asked Questions

 From which schools do you choose most of your new students?

 Parker values the opportunity to enroll students from all over San Diego County.
 We seek students from a variety of schools with different missions and programs.
-This past year we offered places to students from 103 different public, private, independent and schools and 50 zip codes.
+This past year we offered places to students from 103 different public, private, independent and schools and over 80 zip codes.

 Does the Admissions Committee have a pre-determined grade point average or entrance exam score for the students they admit?